IPS-Eye-White

 and the Greek

-latreia which means to serve, and
+latreia - to serve,

-sebomai, which means to venerate or revere.
+sebomai - to venerate or revere.

-Thus, Biblically, to worship God is to "work" for or "serve" Him with an attitude of deference, humility and reverence.
+Thus when you put it all together the Bible tells us that to worship God is to "work" for or "serve" Him with an attitude of deference, humility and reverence.
 A mental prostration, if you will.
 Joshua warned the people...

 "Only be very careful to observe the commandment and the law which Moses the servant of the LORD commanded you, to love the LORD your God and walk in all His ways and keep His commandments and hold fast to Him and serve (âbad) Him with all your heart and with all your soul."
-[Joshua 22:5 NASB]
+(Joshua 22:5 NASB)

-Serving Him with all your heart and soul cannot be limited to a couple of hours on a Sunday morning,
+Serving Him with all your heart and soul cannot be limited to a couple of hours on a Sunday morning.
+So...

 What Does it Mean to 'Serve' the Lord?